This page contains information about web-based addresses called URLs.

 What is a URL?

-A URL, or Uniform Resource Locator, is the location of a file on the Web.
-When you type the address of a Web page into your browser, you are typing a URL.
+A URL, or Uniform Resource Locator, is the location of a file on the web.
+When you type the address of a web page into your browser, you are typing a URL.
 The most common format of a URL is illustrated by the URL of this page: http://www.cites.illinois.edu/101/url101.html.
-Here is a description of each part of the URL. (glossary: IP address)
+Here is a description of each part of the URL.

-Following the host name, the directory structure and filename are included in the URL shown above.
+In every URL, after its server's host name (in this example, cites.illinois.edu), there is the name of the place where the page is stored in the website's directory structure (/101/), followed by the page's filename (/url101.html).
 A URL may have any number of directories following it.
 In this example, 101 is a directory under the root directory of the host you are accessing.
 The file url101.html is located in the 101 directory.

 Institutions on the Web